behnood-eghbali/python-singleton/README.md

 # python-singleton
-The Singleton Design Pattern in Python
+# The Singleton Design Pattern in Python
-Logging in Python
+# Logging Best Practices